Lordiod/Lordiod/README.md

 ## 👋 Hola mi amigo, soy Youssef Yasser

-> “Runs on coffee, AI models, and sudden bursts of motivation at 2 AM.”
+> "Runs on coffee, AI models, and sudden bursts of motivation at 2 AM."

 ### 🧠 About Me:
--  AIE student with a passion for making stuff that sometimes works.
+-  AI Engineering student at New Mansoura University (2021-2026)
 -  Building bots, breaking things, and occasionally writing decent code.
 -  Obsessed with AI, backend dev, and understanding why my code worked.
+-  Applying ML algorithms to solve real-world problems that sometimes work.
 -  I also Google things I literally just typed.
 Twice.
 For safety.

 ---